Your browser does not have Flash Player 7. Download Flash Player 7 to view.

 N E W S

-• Comings and Goings: We welcome incoming first year students in psychology and neuroscience.
-We also extend a warm welcome to our new postdocs and technicians, including David Moorman and Elena Weinreb.
+• Comings and Goings: We welcome incoming first year students in psychology and neuroscience: Alexander Keinath, Amanda Traczyk, and Sam Way.

-We welcome applications for graduate and postdoctoral positions in the Flanagan-Cato, Grill and Peoples labs.
+• Recruiting: We welcome applications for graduate and postdoctoral positions in the Medina, Muzzio, Flanagan-Cato, and Grill labs.